lsinfo3/pobtog/README.md

 ## Performance Considerations
 For large datasets, consider using the multiprocessing options and adjusting parameters like `block_size_factor` and `capacity` to optimize performance and memory usage.

+## POBTOG
+The POBTOG Demo can be found in examples/GUI.ipynb Depending on the country size and topology settings it is adviced to run the demo on a machine with more than 100GB RAM and multiple cores.